Sparks72/QMX-BandScanner-Pro/README.md

 A sophisticated web-based band scanner for QMX transceivers using the Web Serial API.
 Features real-time spectrum analysis, waterfall displays, audio monitoring, and an interactive tuning dial.

+**🚀 [Live Demo](https://sparks72.github.io/QMX-BandScanner-Pro/) - Try it now in your browser!**

+A sophisticated web-based band scanner for QMX transceivers...
 ## Features

 ### Radio Control